CodingBlocks5/PuppetBlocks/README.md

 Computer Science, Technion - Israel Institute of Technology.
-This project was written by Orel Adivi `(orel.adivi [at] cs.technion.ac.il)`, Hila Ginzburg `(hila.gin [at] campus.technion.ac.il)`, and Noy Shmueli `(noyshmueli [at] campus.technion.ac.il)`, and under the supervision of Assel Aborokn, Tom Sofer, and dr. Itai Dabran.
+This project was written by Orel Adivi `(orel.adivi [at] cs.technion.ac.il)`, Hila Ginzburg `(hila.gin [at] campus.technion.ac.il)`, and Noy Shmueli `(noyshmueli [at] campus.technion.ac.il)`, and under the supervision of Assel Aborokn, Tom Sofer, and Itai Dabran, Ph.D. .
 The work was done in about an academic semester and is released under GNU General Public License v3.0.